matter-labs/zksync-cli/docs/contract-interaction.md

 - `--from <address>`: Call method on behalf of specified address
 - `--abi <path>`: Path to local ABI file or contract artifact
 - `--decode-skip`: Skips prompting for output types and decoding the response
-- `--show-tx-info`: Displays transaction request information (e.g. encoded transaction data)
+- `--show-info`: Displays transaction request information (e.g. encoded transaction data)

 ---